Contact Us

 Loading Chart

-The United States dominated web traffic across all four months, consistently accounting for 85.5–90.5%.
+The United States dominated web visits across all four months, consistently accounting for 85.5–90.5%.
 This reflects both the concentration of consumer AI products in English-speaking markets and the US base of most major platforms.

 China shows a different usage profile: